Ronald M. Emanuel, Jr.

-Ronald M. Emanuel, Jr. has been a chemist with Lanxess Urethane’s Systems since May of 1998.
-During his 21 year career at Lanxess Urethane Systems Mr. Emanuel pioneered low free monomer methylene diphenyl diisocyanate (MDI) technology development and production scale up globally.
-This effort allowed Laxness to establish the best production and scale capability to achieve below 0.1 percent of free isocyanate monomer and to establish a position to develop low free version of any isocyanate.
-Ron’s current research focus is leading development of low monomer prepolymer formulations for adhesives, coatings and sealants.
+Ronald M. Emanuel, Jr has been a chemist with Lanxess Urethane Systems since May of 1998.
+During his 21-year career at Lanxess Urethane Systems, Mr Emanuel pioneered low free monomer methylene diphenyl diisocyanate (MDI) technology development and production scale up globally.
+This effort allowed Laxness to establish the ideal production and scale capability to achieve below 0.1 percent of free isocyanate monomer and to establish a position to develop low free monomer versions of any isocyanate.
+Ron’s current research focus is leading the development of low monomer prepolymer formulations for adhesives, coatings and sealants.

 Advancements in low free isocyanate monomer prepolymer design for reactive adhesive systems

-There is a growing interest in low monomer systems due to improvement in industrial hygiene practices and pending restriction of diisocyanates.
-Progress has been made in developing low free monomer urethane prepolymers, below 0.1%, which have been commercialized for use in automotive (hot melt) and construction (OCF) applications.
+There is a growing interest in low monomer systems due to improvements in industrial hygiene practices and the pending restriction of diisocyanates.
+Progress has been made in developing low free monomer urethane prepolymers, below 0.1%, which have been commercialised for use in automotive (hot melt) and construction (OCF) applications.
 This low monomer technology offers excellent performance, superior processing and productivity, as well as environmental, health and safety advantages.

 Further development work showed that low monomer systems are quite different from conventional systems.
 This presentation is focused on addressing these differences.

-The removal of di-isocyanate monomer can present challenges in the final adhesive formulation such as different reactivity, amount of prepolymer needed and overall different adhesive properties.
-These challenges can be overcome by exploring additional chemistries based on increased polyol functionality and optimization of molecular weight and structure.
+The removal of diisocyanate monomer can present challenges in the final adhesive formulation such as different reactivity, amount of prepolymer needed and overall different adhesive properties.
+These challenges can be overcome by exploring additional chemistries based on increased polyol functionality and optimisation of molecular weight and structure.
 In addition, unique morphologies due to a combination approach of crystalline and amorphous polyols are explored.